wiktor-obrebski/type-safe-errors/docs/REFERENCE.md

 async function promiseResolver() {
   const number5 = await Ok.of(5).promise();

-  // the line below will not compile, giving you fast feedback about the problem await Err.of(new UserNotFoundError()).promise();
+  // The line below will not compile, providing quick feedback about the issue await Err.of(new UserNotFoundError()).promise();
 }
 ```